hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 ## 28-Feb-2023

 [1:08:56](#1677546536105426mINrI:matrix.org) <haizetan>:
-oh i tried searching /draw on that page but didnt investigate further í ½í¸… thank you
+oh i tried searching /draw on that page but didnt investigate further ğŸ˜… thank you

 ## 1-Mar-2023